 Two Exercises to Be Spiritually Present

-- Be present with your emotions (see above for the 5 steps)
+- Be present with your emotions (see above for the five steps)

-- Ask yourself, what personal values are you being asked to give up
+- Ask yourself what personal values you’re being asked to give up

 - Consider if there is a way to accomplish the end goal while keeping true to your values